 The typical office isn’t always the most eco-friendly of environments.
 Fluctuating temperatures as people fight over the thermostat, computers being left on standby all night, and blazing fluorescent lights between the hours of 8am and 5pm.
-But it doesn’t have to be that way; there are plenty of changes you can make to bring a touch of green to your desk.
+But, it doesn’t have to be that way; there are plenty of green office ideas to be inspired by so you can bring a touch of green to your desk.

 - Place recycling containers throughout the office – When you’re working all day it’s easy to get complacent.
 By having recycling containers placed at strategic locations – a paper box near the printer and a plastic and cans box in the kitchen – you’ll help make it easier to recycle.
 Also make sure you make an effort to recycle your used batteries as these shouldn’t be thrown in the standard waste bin